orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 Unfortunately, Lego do not support the consumer RCX so much any more, and the downloads have now also gone from their education site.

-For a simpler route in terms of drivers and so on, you may find <a href="http://bricxcc.sourceforge.net/nqc/" target="_blank">NQC</a> and <a href="http://bricxcc.sourceforge.net/" target="_blank">Bricx Command Centre</a> easier, although programming them takes more work and patience.
+For a simpler route in terms of drivers and so on, you may find <a href="http://bricxcc.sourceforge.net/nqc/" target="_blank">NQC</a> and <a href="http://bricxcc.sourceforge.net/" target="_blank">Brickx Command Centre</a> easier, although programming them takes more work and patience.

 ## More RCX, Mindstorms and Lego Information